 The New York Civil Liberties Union reports that the NYPD stopped 161,000 people in the first quarter of 2011.
 A record number.
 Eighty-four percent of those stopped were Black or Latino.
 The Civil Liberties Union has filed a lawsuit, claiming that the practice is unconstitutional.

 Originally posted in 2011.
-Re-posted in solidarity with the African American community; regardless of the truth of the Martin/Zimmerman confrontation, it’s hard not to interpret the finding of not-guilty as anything but a continuance of the criminal justice system’s failure to ensure justice for young Black men.Lisa Wade is a professor at Occidental College.
+Re-posted in solidarity with the African American community; regardless of the truth of the Martin/Zimmerman confrontation, it’s hard not to interpret the finding of not-guilty as anything but a continuance of the criminal justice system’s failure to ensure justice for young Black men.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.